 Okay.
 But back to the SNOO!
 So what makes this bassinet so special?
-It’s design is based on Dr. Harvey Karp’s work.
-He teaches that basically all babies are born 3 months early, and a 4th trimester of womb sensations (soft touch, jiggly motion, snug holding) is just what our babies need as a gradual transition to life on the outside.
+Its design is based on Dr. Harvey Karp’s work.
+He teaches that basically all babies are born 3 months early, and the 4th trimester of womb sensations (soft touch, jiggly motion, snug holding) is just what our babies need as a gradual transition to life on the outside.

 The rhythms experienced in womb trigger a calming reflex that keeps babies super chill.
 This reflex is like an off-switch for crying and an on-switch for sleep.

 Of course, if baby is crying for an obvious reason, like hunger or a dirty diaper – take care of that!
 But if they are generally fussy, fighting sleep, or overstimulated (which is happens more often than you’d think!) he teaches the 5 S’s.
 The 5 S’s are meant to mimic the womb and calm baby (and SNOO helps with this!).

 - Swaddle: Wrapped babies respond faster to the other 4 S’s and stay soothed longer because their arms can’t wriggle around.
 To swaddle correctly, wrap arms snug—straight at the side—but let the hips be loose and flexed.
 Use a large square blanket, but don’t overheat, cover your baby’s head, or allow unraveling.
 Muslin swaddles work great for this

 - Side or Stomach Position: The back is the only safe position for sleeping, but it’s the worst position for calming fussiness!
 This S can be activated by holding a baby on her side, on her stomach or over your shoulder.